oliverjm1/3D_UNet_menisc_seg/README.md

-# Training 3D Unet on MRI Knee Images for Meniscus Segmentation
+# Training 3D U-Net and Segment Anything Model (SAM) on MRI Knee Images for Meniscus Segmentation

-stuff about what this is.
+Repo containing code where SAM was fine-tuned on IWOAI 2019 knee MRI data.
+A 3D U-Net was also trained as a baseline.

-Model defined in src.
+Models, dataset classes, metrics and utility functions are all defined in src.

-scripts contains train script.
+scripts folder contains train scripts for models.

-data folder empty.
-Put data here when cloning.
+Data folder is empty.
+Put data here after cloning.